Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who want an increased level of liability coverage will pay approximately $500 each year to raise limits from a low limit to higher 250/500 limits
+- Drivers who purchase more liability coverage will pay about $500 every year to raise from a minimum limit to higher 250/500 limits

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.